KSkwarczynski/ROOT-5.34-Projects/Highland2/Tutorial/AddingNewVariables/Readme.md

-Example how to add new variables in Highland2 </br>
+Example how to add new variables to Highland2 </br>

 In hxx file look for line 156